elemel/fungeoneer/docs/chapters/07/rose-of-eight-winds.md

 As before, wall tiles block you from moving forward to them, but you still trigger their effect.
 For a backward-left-turner tile, turn 135 degrees to the left.
 For a forward-left-turner tile, turn 45 degrees to the left.
 For a forward-right-turner tile, turn 45 degrees to the right.
 For a backward-right-turner tile, turn 135 degrees to the right.

 This dungeon also introduces tiles with getters and setters for register R (marked `r` or `R`).
-For an R-getter tile, read the number from register P, then push that number onto the stack.
+For an R-getter tile, read the number from register R, then push that number onto the stack.
 For an R-setter tile, pop a number from the stack, then write that number to register R. This changes your direction to align with the new rotation.

 After how many ticks do you leave the dungeon?